contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Computers should be placed so members of the bishopric and clerks can process members’ weekly contributions in privacy.

-For restrictions on duplicating computer software, see [38.8.13](38-church-policies-and-guidelines.md#38813-copyrighted-materials).
+For restrictions on duplicating computer software, see [38.8.11](38-church-policies-and-guidelines.md#38811-copyrighted-materials).

 The stake presidency may assign an assistant stake clerk to be the stake technology specialist.
 The stake clerk could be given this assignment if necessary.
 The stake technology specialist manages Church computers in the stake, including those in family history centers.
-These responsibilities are outlined in [33.3.3.2](33-records-and-reports.md#33332-computers-and-technology).
+These responsibilities are outlined in [33.10](33-records-and-reports.md#3310-stake-and-ward-technology-specialists).

-### 38.8.13 Copyrighted Materials
+### 38.8.11 Copyrighted Materials

-The laws governing creative works and their permissible use vary from one country to another.
-The Church policies outlined in this section are consistent with international treaties that are applicable in most countries.
-For simplicity, this section refers to a creator’s rights as “copyright.”
-However, certain of these rights may be known by different names in some countries.

-Copyright is protection given by law to the creators of original works of authorship that are expressed in a tangible form, including:
+Copyright is protection given by law to the creators of original works of authorship that are expressed in a tangible (including digital) form, including:

 * Literary, musical, dramatic, and choreographic works.
 * Works of art, photography, and sculpture.